Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Redid some shop/chest/dungeon item generation and monster generation
 - Finally added an attack animation
 - Added some new character sprites and redid more monster generation for the SecondFloor.
+- Fixed bug where sprite blinking would cause a sprite to become invisible